WyattGwyon/diamond-price-predictions/README.md

+# Working on refactoring this in `notebooks/second_run`

-# Predicting the Prices of Diamonds using SUpervised Machine Learning
+# Predicting the Prices of Diamonds using Supervised Machine Learning
 We have a dataset of over 40000 diamonds.
 By applying some supervised Machine Learning and a little pressure, we might get these diamonds to talk.